siacavazzi/Cassini-Project/README.md

 * PIL (I know this is kind of redundant with opencv - will fix in a future update)
 * Matplotlib

-2. Download Cassini data [here]() Note: this ZIP file is quite large and will take a while to download.
+2. Download Cassini data [here]() Note: this ZIP file is quite large at 97 GB and will take a while to download.
 This data has been slightly preprocessed from the original NASA data to reduce file sizes and program complexity.
+This file in its original format would be nearly 1 TB!

 3. Unzip cassini data and place the data folder into the main folder.